msrivani/coding_interview/README.md

 b.
 A butterfly does not make a sound

 Created a new cass Butterfly, which extends Animal and Implements flying Behavior
+#Can you optimize your model to account for the metamorphosis from caterpillar to Butterfky

+Created a new class ButterflyStages(extends Animal).
+This is inherited by  Butterfly class and Cterpillar class.
+These classes implement Fly and Wlak Behaviors Respectively.